hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/192__Praveen_R._Bhat.md

 > in a way, Prakasananda says SDV is fundamentally wrong and DSV alone is the
 > truth.
 >
-​Please understand the approaches of SDV and DSV and who are each targeted towards.​ First off, the goal of both is the same.
+Please understand the approaches of SDV and DSV and who are each targeted towards.
+First off, the goal of both is the same.
 SDV comes from the world you see, gives it a reality, then a provisional reality, then removes that and reaches you to brahman that you already are.
 DSV starts with you being brahman and doesn't let you slip from it.
 It resolves all doubts by saying